Quick access

 Presentation

-The research carried out within the framework of this Chair focuses on Mesopotamian Civilization during the three millennia of its existence.
+The Chair's research focuses on Mesopotamian Civilization over the three millennia of its existence.
 It is based on Sumerian and Akkadian texts written in cuneiform script.
-The work of Dominique Charpin and his team focuses particularly on the Paleo-Babylonian period, through his archives, discovered in both Iraq and Syria : the website archibab.fr, which he created and continues to maintain with his Parisian team and international cooperation, has become an essential tool for Assyriologists wishing to study this abundant (over thirty-four thousand texts published to date), varied (letters, lawsuits, contracts, accounting notes, etc.) and constantly growing (over three hundred new texts per year on average) documentation.
+The work of Dominique Charpin and his team focuses particularly on the Paleo-Babylonian period, through his archives, discovered in both Iraq and Syria : the website archibab.fr website, which he created and continues to maintain with his Parisian team and international cooperation, has become an essential tool for Assyriologists wishing to study this abundant (over thirty-four thousand texts published to date), varied (letters, lawsuits, contracts, accounting notes, etc.) and constantly growing (over three hundred new texts per year on average) documentation.
 Dominique Charpin's work covers both Upper Mesopotamia (in particular the site of Mari) and Southern Mesopotamia (in particular Larsa and Ur, two active archaeological missions for which Dominique Charpin is an epigraphist).